jia-niang/docker-deps/README.md

 ---

 CLI usage also supports various parameters.
-For example, you can use `-f` or `--filter` to filter specific monorepo subpackages, and you can use `-o` or `--output` to customize the output directory:
+For example, you can use `-f` or `--filter` to filter specific monorepo subpackage, and you can use `-o` or `--output` to customize the output directory:

 ```bash
 npx docker-deps -o other-output-dir -f @repo/web